top of page

 The Vicar Regent of Alleanza Cattolica himself, Introvigne, wrote in his book “Una battaglia nella notte” (2008) about the TFP that the American TFP maintains close relations with the world of conservative foundations in the USA (page 210).

-Representatives of TFP were pioneers in networking with similar organisations in the North, a collaboration that laid the foundations for the establishment of a transnational New Right.
+Representatives of TFP were pioneers in networking with similar organisations in Northern America, a collaboration that laid the foundations for the establishment of a transnational New Right.

 bottom of page